exposure

 manual

-Set the exposure, black level and clipping threshold manually
+Set the exposure and black level manually

 automatic (RAW images only)